City/State Govt Relations

 Wendeen H. Eolis was introduced to politics and government by her father, who served as a senior New York State official during her childhood.
 Following in his footsteps of public service, Wendeen has worked as an advisor to mayors, governors and state legislators--on both sides of the aisle--before assuming her current leadership role as Commander of HOPE's Champion Task Force.

-In the mid-70s, while president of APCNY, the statewide personnel trade association, Ms. Eolis was credited as the leading force in overhauling New York State's employment agency statute.
+In the mid-70s, while president of APCNY, the statewide personnel trade association, Ms. Eolis was credited by the New York State Senate, in a citation as a leading force in overhauling New York State's employment agency statute.